-Dr Vasileios Drosos is a Senior Engineer at GR8 GEO.
+Dr Vasileios Drosos is a Principal Engineer at GR8 GEO.
 He has over 15 years of experience in numerical modeling for geotechnical and soil-structure interaction analyses projects.
 He has worked extensively on advanced numerical modeling using ABAQUS and FLAC for several projects involving soil-structure interaction and earthquake related hazards such as slope stability and liquefaction.
 He has developed a range of tools used for site characterization and post-processing of advanced numerical analyses.
 He routinely works on probabilistic seismic hazard analyses, site response analyses, liquefaction evaluations, and soil-structure interaction analyses for projects in seismically active areas around the world.

 As a researcher, Dr. Drosos has worked in more than 10 research projects funded by the EU, Public and Private Organizations and has co-authored 15 journal papers and more than 30 conference papers.
 His post-doctoral research at the University of California, Berkeley was on the dynamic soil-structure-interaction of seismically isolated nuclear power plants.